ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 <!-- TODO Adjust normalization convention and objects when real endpoint data is being received -->
 #### Data Normalization:
-To maintain consistency, data within the store should stay normalized (formatted) within our reducers so that manipulation of data is intuitive and clean.
-For example: if we have an object or array containing many objects, it might be a goode idea to index each object before adding them to the store, simplifying deletion and editing of data within.
-When the client makes changes resulting in a delete or edit operation being sent to redux, the specific item being manipulated can be targeted via the index we assigned.
+To maintain consistency, data within the store should stay normalized (formatted) within our reducers, so that manipulation of data is intuitive and clean.
+For example: if we have an object or array containing many objects, it might be a good idea to index each object before adding them to the store, simplifying the deletion and editing logic within the reducer.
+When the client makes changes resulting in a delete or edit operation being sent to redux and eventually the database, the specific item being manipulated can be targeted via the assigned index.

 ```
 Example of a raw JSON response from a fetch requesting a users artwork: